Azure/azurehpc/apps/ior/readme.md

 IOR can be built on any kind of VM SKU as long as it uses the CentOS-HPC 7.6 image.
 See one of the examples for building a Cluster with HB or HC skus and PBS. (e.g. [simple_hpc_pbs](../../examples/simple_hpc_pbs/readme.md))

+## Pre-requisites

+The pre-requisites for running IOR are those :

+- mpich-3.3 for HB/HC
+- mpich-2.2-devel for others skus

+The build script will installed the missing component by default

 ## Log-on to the headnode

 ```